Little Ice Age

 Rice paddy in China

 But around 1300 AD, the temperature worldwide - or maybe only in the northern hemisphere - seems to have gradually begun to average one or two degrees cooler.
-Nobody knows why this happened; it may have been a series of volcanic eruptions that blocked sunlight.
+Probably the reason was a volcanic eruption that blocked sunlight.
+In 1257, a volcano far away in Indonesia on the island of Lombok erupted.
+It was the most powerful eruption of the last 7,000 years.
+The ash from the volcano blocked sunlight even all the way on the other side of the world.
 One or two degrees might not seem like much, but it was enough to bring early frosts that killed the wheat and rice in China, and millions of people went hungry.
 The Ming Dynasty government collapsed partly because people were angry that they were so hungry.

 In Europe, rivers froze over that didn't usually freeze over, and glaciers moved downward from the Alps and squashed a number of mountain villages flat.
 People had to eat oats and rye instead of wheat and barley.
 Many people froze to death because their houses were not built for this new cold weather.
 In Africa, as well, the Niger river repeatedly flooded the city of Timbuktu.
 Further south, there seems to have been a long and terrible drought.
 People abandoned the settlement of Great Zimbabwe.

 The Little Ice Age also chilled North America, where the Vikings abandoned their homes in Greenland and Newfoundland.
 Inuit people moved south into Greenland and Labrador (near Newfoundland).
 Algonquin people tried to move south along the East Coast, fighting with the Iroquois people who already lived there.
 The Navajo people and the Apache people left their homes in Canada and moved gradually south to Arizona, New Mexico, and Texas, fighting with the Pueblo people there.
 The Mississippian culture collapsed.